Cyber Monday has begun, and deals are going fast. Snag your favorites now!

-Whether you’re looking for a straightforward video camera to capture memories on your next family adventure, or you want to document every step of the way toward your next triathlon in 4K video, a GoPro is the perfect recording companion.
+Whether you’re looking for a straightforward video camera to capture fun selfies and memories on your next family adventure or you want to document every step of the way toward your next triathlon in 4K video, a GoPro is the perfect recording companion.

 Ready to jump into the world of GoPro cameras?
 Here’s everything you need to know to pick the right one for yourself.
 And when you’re ready to buy, take a look at our top recommendations.

-All the different GoPro cameras take high-quality video, but each model is designed with specific use cases in mind.
-Before you start comparing GoPros, consider these questions about how you’ll use yours, then find the model that best matches your needs.
+All GoPro cameras take high-quality video, but each model is designed with specific use cases in mind.
+Before you start comparing GoPros, consider these questions about how you’ll use yours.
+Then, find the model that best matches your needs.

 Plenty of outdoor adventurers love geo-tagging their content so others can see the exact locations of their footage.
 Having a library of geo-tagged content can be fun for tracking all of the different locations you and your GoPro camera visit, but it’s not supported by every model, so keep track of which models do (and don’t) have GPS.

 Most GoPro cameras can film in 4K (3840 x 2160), but older models are limited to standard HD (1920 x 1080).
-Premium models can film in 4K at higher frame rates like 60 frames per second (fps), which results in smoother, more realistic video.
-If you need superior 4K video quality, you’ll need to look at the more expensive GoPro cameras, but if you need great but not amazing video, you can save a decent amount of money by getting a prior-generation model that records in HD.
+Premium models can film in 4K at higher frame rates, like 60 frames per second (fps), which results in smoother, more realistic video.

-All GoPro cameras cover the basics of action cameras: they’re portable, waterproof, and rugged enough to tag along on any outdoor adventure, and they also take high-quality video.
-Beyond that, however, there are some big differences across the product line, including some features that are worth paying extra for.
-Here are the GoPro camera capabilities to consider keeping on your short list.
+Some big differences exist across the GoPro product line, including features that are worth paying extra for.
+Here are the GoPro camera specs and capabilities to consider keeping on your short list.

-GoPro is leading the charge toward consumer-created virtual reality (VR) environments, and their first VR-ready cameras make it happen with what they’ve dubbed “spherical capture,” which is pretty accurate, given the 360° field of view they record.
+GoPro is leading the charge toward consumer-created virtual reality (VR) environments, and their first VR-ready cameras make it happen with what they’ve dubbed “spherical capture.”
+This is pretty accurate, given the 360° field of view they record.
 VR is still a nascent technology, but it’s definitely the future.
 If you’re an early adopter, you’ll want to pick up a GoPro with spherical capture.

-GoPro cameras are great at recording audio, too, and they each use multiple microphones to capture sound, so you get an accurate sonic mix of both your subjects and their environments.
-Naturally, the more microphones, the better the resulting soundtrack.
+GoPro cameras are great at recording audio, and they each use multiple microphones to capture sound, giving you an accurate sonic mix of your subjects and their environments.
+Naturally, the more microphones you have, the better the resulting soundtrack will be.
 If you’re serious about audio, you’ll want to get a GoPro with multiple mics.